 The Objectives of The Ground Cover Project

-We need a space for a specific use.
-The location is directly behind a typical Florida screened swimming pool area.
-It will serve a small sitting area with a firepit and enclose a barbeque cooking area and walkways to the pond beyond.
-It is a small space.
-It is visible from the house and pool area, and it needs to offer a tempting view from the house.
-Trees and shrubs enclose the plot, and it, in turn, views both the pool to the house area and the pond.
+We need a space for a specific use, it is located directly behind a typical Florida screened swimming pool area.
+The location will serve as a small sitting area with a fire pit and enclose a barbeque cooking area and walkways to the pond beyond.
+The seating area is a small space and is visible from the house and pool area, and it needs to offer a tempting view from the house.
+For greater privacy trees and shrubs enclose the plot, and it, in turn, views both the pool, the house area, and the pond.

 Secondary Issues

-This space is in part sun, and due to the larger plantings, it should become slightly shadier over time.
-The soil is standard south Florida sand (which means it was originally not soil at all), and it has been amended with organic matter over time.
+Our new seating area space is in part sun, and due to growing tree plantings, it should become slightly shadier over time.
+Soil quality is of course always important; the soil is standard South Florida sand (which means it was originally not soil at all), and it has been amended with organic matter over time.

 Marsh Rabbits